Representative Matters

 Developer Designations of Publicly Owned Sites

-Developer designations from the Boston Planning and Development Agency for projects in urban renewal areas; from the Boston Housing Authority for housing redevelopments in Mission Hill, Orient Heights, and Charlestown; from the Mayor’s Office of Housing for a project in the West End; from Massport for projects in the Seaport; and from the Massachusetts Department of Transportation for land and air rights parcels in the Back Bay, the Bulfinch Triangle, and Nubian Square.
+Developer designations from the Boston Planning and Development Agency for projects in urban renewal areas and in the Charlestown Navy Yard; from the Boston Housing Authority for public housing redevelopments; from the Mayor’s Office of Housing for affordable housing projects; from Massport for projects in the Seaport; and from the Massachusetts Department of Transportation for land and air rights parcels along the Mass Turnpike, Central Artery, and Melnea Cass Boulevard.

 Life Science Conversions

-Conversion of Boston office buildings to life science use in the Seaport and in the New York Streets neighborhood.
+Conversion of Boston office buildings to life science use.

 Seaport District Projects